Tú (Shakira song): Promotion and reception

 The Dallas Morning News critic Mario Tarradell stated that Shakira "ventures into orchestrated ballad territory with majestic results."
 In a mixed review for Dónde Están los Ladrones?, the Latin Beat Magazine's Franz Reynold cited "Tú" and "Inevitable" where "Shakira's naturally sad tones are employed to fine effect".
 The Los Angeles Times writer Ernesto Lechner notes the artist "showcasing her sly way of combining heartfelt sentiment with a trace of irony."
 In a retrospective review of the song in 2006, an editor for Latina magazine noted that while its lyrics might make the singer look like a "doormat for the guy", they declared it as a "gutsy, sensual move" as Shakira's voice "sells the message beautifully".
 "Tu" was listed among Billboard's "10 Shakira Songs That Prove She’s a Hopeless Romantic", and was later included on their list of "25 Latin Love Songs That Make Us Swoon" in 2020.
 On the former listed, Griselda Flores declared "Tú" to be "one of the best Latin love songs of all time".
 Commercially, "Tú" topped the Billboard Hot Latin Songs and Latin Pop Airplay charts in the US.
 It was acknowledged as an award-winning song at the 2000 BMI Latin Awards.

 Music video

 The accompanying music video for "Tú" was directed by Shakira's manager, Emilio Estefan.
 It was filmed from the same angle throughout almost all of the video and a black and white filter was applied to the footage, although a version in color later leaked online.
-It is set in an open-plan living room and kitchen with furniture reminiscent of the 1960's, where Shakira performs house activities such as inside a refrigerator, shaving her leg, and sitting on a couch.
+It is set in an open-plan living room and kitchen with furniture reminiscent of the 1960s, where Shakira performs house activities such as inside a refrigerator, shaving her leg, and sitting on a couch.
 She is later joined by three cellists who leave at the end.
 The final scene has the camera pan out of the room window and onto the street outside.